Skip to main content

 Costs & Payback

-Both work.
-The right pick depends on when you actually use power and how much you can spend up front.
+Both setups work.
+The right pick depends on when you actually use power and how much you want to spend up front.
+Here's the honest side-by-side.

 Solar + battery